Reimagined Jekyll & Hyde theatre and film experience to reopen Leith Theatre

 "We have been increasing our digital and screen presence over the last two years with a programme of unique hybrid projects created to respond to the challenging times of Covid to ensure we can continue producing thrilling theatrical works for audiences, working with the best artistic talent in Scotland and extending the number of people we can reach.

-“Conceived during lockdown as both a live experience and as a feature film, we are delighted to be working at Leith Theatre for the first time and to renew our creative relationship with the brilliant Hope Dickson Leach, following the success of Ghost Light in 2020.”
+“Conceived during lockdown as both a live experience and as a feature film, we are delighted to be working at Leith Theatre for the first time and to renew our creative relationship with the brilliant Hope Dickson Leach, following the success of Ghost Light.”